AQueff/ShinyXRF/README.md

 **ShinyXRF** application allow exploration, transformation, and visualization of data from XRF (or other geochemical) analyses.

 The application allows, in particular, to prepare data, select samples, produce CLR/ALR/ILR biplots, generate 2D plots, create ternary diagrams, and export results in CSV, PDF, or PNG formats.
+The folder contains a demo dataset.
 ---

 ## Table of Contents